What’s happening with you. You’ve been out of sorts for the last two days. Why don’t you just tell me what’s going on.

-Even those who may have picked up some communication tools for the workplace or self-improvement workshops won’t necessarily be able to transfer those skills to the type of very personal conversations that happen at home when emotions are running high.
+Even those who may have picked up some communication tools for the workplace, or from self-improvement workshops, won’t necessarily be able to transfer those skills to the type of very personal conversations that happen at home when emotions are running high.

 Our conversations with our partner hold a lot of weight.
 Everyone suffers when communication breaks down at home.

 Conflicts with our intimate partners hold challenges like sensitive triggers, painful shared histories, childhood wounding, and a general laziness that couples in long-term relationships slip into when it comes to communication skills – communication skills that we know could be better.

 Learning how to listen effectively, speak vulnerably, and step into each other’s shoes long enough to let our defenses down, takes practice and patience.

 You’ll need patience with yourself, as you actively interrupt ingrained patterns of conflict that derail successful conversations.
 You’ll also require patience with your partner as you witness them trying on new ways of expressing themselves in triggered moments.

 Communicating effectively with our partner isn’t about converting them to our opinions.
 It’s not about proving them wrong.
 It’s not about getting our way.

 When I introduce processes that prioritize connection over being ‘right’, couples are often relieved to hear about alternative ways of communicating.
 Both will readily admit that “what they’re doing isn’t working.”

 Here are 4 Steps that will help lead you to feeling heard, understood, and open to solutions that work for everyone.